-As Southeast Asia’s second largest economy, Indonesia is an attractive choice when it comes to expanding business into overseas markets.
+As Southeast Asia’s second largest economy, Indonesia is an attractive choice when it comes to expanding your business overseas.
 Over the last 10 years, Indonesia has seen steady growth and is set to become the fourth-largest economy in the world by 2050.

-This blog looks at how to arrange Indonesian visas and work permits for staff relocating to the country, as well as any other immigration processes that need to be addressed from an HR perspective.
+This blog looks at the work permit Indonesia application process for staff relocating to the country.
+It also addresses various important immigration processes from an an HR perspective.

 Previously, in order for a foreign employee to enter Indonesia for work, they would need an individual work permit (IMTA).
 This has now been replaced with a Notification from the Ministry of Manpower.